 |Figure 1: Examples of Biomedical Robots developed at RRC|

-RRC has been delving into Infrastructure Robotics and Automation as a relatively recent drive for R&D excellence in robotics.
+RRC has also been delving into Industrial and Infrastructure Robotics and Automation as a relatively recent drive for R&D excellence in robotics.
 Infrastructure robotics refers to the use of intelligent robots and automation technology for civil infrastructure construction, inspection, and maintenance.
 Civil infrastructures include private and public buildings, bridges, tunnels, underground caves, parks, seaports, utility facilities, etc. Due to our ageing workforce and also the hazardous nature of tasks, using robotic technology to assist the workers to carry out their tasks becomes a necessity.
 Robotic equipment that are used for infrastructure applications are often operated outdoors.
 The uncertainties present in an outdoor environment make this research area challenging but worthwhile for robotics R&D.

-Figure 2: Infrastructure Robotics in RRC
+Figure 2: Infrastructure and Industrial robots developed at RRC

 We believe these R&D focus will further boost Singapore’s reputation as well as NTU’s international reputation in niche robotics and automation R&D. Our focus on translational robotics R&D that could benefit the industry as well as innovative robotics spin-off companies, will further enlighten the productivity concerns in Singapore as well as assist other tasks that requires automation and robots to allow people to be free from rudimentary works, allowing for a more creative and highly value-added activities.

 Dr Domenico Campolo

 Robotics Research Centre